FAQ’s

 The accessories to my products- such as the soap trays and LippyClips, as well as our hair clips, and other curated items- those aren’t made by me.
 I purchase them from wholesale suppliers- other small shops that make their products.
 Soap is my passion, and I like to focus all my efforts and resources into making beautiful high quality soap.
 Therefore, I often outsource production on things that I can’t make myself, like the soap trays.
 I do purchase from other small businesses though, who do make and design these items, so you can feel confident that you’re still shopping small when you buy them.
 You’re basically supporting two small businesses at once!

-All my bars are limited edition.
-I like to keep things interesting, so almost every time you visit my website you should see at least one new variety!
+Most of my bars are limited edition.
+I like to keep things interesting, so when you visit my website you see things new and different every time!
 How fun?!
 I know it can be frustrating though when you find something you LOVE & then never find it again.
 So if you seriously are head over heals for something I made in the past, please do reach out to me.
 I’d be happy to make you a custom loaf in a scent you like.
 I also would be happy to help you find something new that you may like just as much :)

 Are these soaps for using or for decoration?